What is the AST test?

 How is the test done?

-Ask your healthcare provider when and how you will get the result of your test.
+Ask your healthcare provider when and how you will get the result of the test.

 What does the test result mean?

-Your blood level of SGOT may be higher than normal because:
+Some of the reasons your AST level may be higher than normal are:

 - You have liver damage caused by: